NWNJBA Gadget Garage

 What is the Gadget Garage?

 At Northwest, we love beekeeping — all aspects of it.
 You have to admit that one of the fun things about beekeeping is the equipment, and yes, even sometimes the gadgets people come up with.
-We are no different from most of you who love tinker and provide practical and sometimes not so practical devices for the keeping of bees.
-Here we provide links to inspirations by others that we admire and in many cases have tried.
+We are no different from most of you who love to tinker and provide practical (and sometimes not so practical) devices for the keeping of bees.
+Here we provide links to inspirations by others that we admire, and in many cases have tried.
 In addition, we are proud to say that we have developed a few gadgets of our own and are pleased to share them with you.

 Gadget Garage Compilation Video